Membranes and Transport

 Current hypotheses suggest that eukaryotic cells arose from a fusion between an archaeal cell and a bacterial cell.
 Based on DNA sequence similarities, eukaryotic information processing genes are descended from archaea (Allers and Mevarech 2005, Cotton and McInerney 2010), whereas eukaryotic membrane phospholipids synthesis genes and energy metabolism genes appear to have descended from bacteria.

 Eukaryotes also have membrane lipid innovations that are not found in either Archaea or Bacteria: sterols and sphingolipids.
-Sterols (like cholesterol) and sphingolipids (phospholipids with fatty acid chains linked to the amino acid serine instead of to glycerol) are major components of eukaryotic plasma membranes, and together can constitute 50% of the lipids of the outer leaflet (Desmond and Gribaldo, 2009; sphingolipids are not found in the cytoplasmic side of the plasma membrane lipid bilayer).
+Sterols (like cholesterol) and sphingolipids (phospholipids with fatty acid chains linked to the amino acid serine instead of to glycerol) are major components of eukaryotic plasma membranes, and together they can constitute 50% of the lipids of the outer leaflet (Desmond and Gribaldo, 2009; sphingolipids are not found in the cytoplasmic side of the plasma membrane lipid bilayer).
 Sterols are essential in all eukaryotic cell membranes.
-Sterols reduce membrane fluidity and permeability, and increase membrane rigidity and strength.
-Together with sphingolipids they help organize regions of the membrane into lipid rafts, microdomains in the plasma membrane with increased rigidity, that organize cell signaling proteins into functional complexes (see review by Lingwood and Simons, 2010).
+Sterols reduce membrane fluidity and permeability and increase membrane rigidity and strength.
+Together with sphingolipids they help organize regions of the membrane into lipid rafts, microdomains in the plasma membrane with increased rigidity, for cell signaling (Lingwood and Simons, 2010).

 Generic sterol structure